 Now, here is a tricky part: Kids riding on the road.
 My older kids have been learning hand signals, and how to properly ride on the roads whereas the younger kids: Strictly don’t go on the roads.
 At all.
 Per the MTO website: Children under 10 years old should not ride their bicycles in traffic.
-To be safe on-road cyclists, good judgement and physical coordination is required.
-Children under 10 lack depth perception and the thinking skills required to negotiate traffic.
+To be safe on-road cyclists, good judgment and physical coordination is required.
+Children under 10 lack of depth perception and the thinking skills required to negotiate traffic.
 Proper adult supervision is required.

 So we will get to that as the kids get older, but for now – when we go for walks they stay on the sidewalk.
 The law where I live stipulates that anyone under 13 can ride a bike on sidewalks.

 Communities across Ontario have different rules about young children riding on sidewalks while they learn to ride.
 Contact your local municipality for information about cycling by-laws.

 I decided I’ve seen enough of kids riding around lately that I’d share some of these tips!